 The majority of traffic signals across Cambridgeshire currently use fixed algorithms to make decisions about traffic signal operation.
-Using Vivacity Labs’ machine learning technology, the new signals will, over time, learn what works best to manage traffic flows more effectively.
+Using VivaCity’ machine learning technology, the new signals will, over time, learn what works best to manage traffic flows more effectively.

 Camera-based artificial intelligence sensors are more able than existing systems to anonymously identify different types of road users and adjust traffic signal timings accordingly – allowing different modes of transport to be prioritised.